-At the beach and in the water keep your eyes open for jellyfish and weaver fish which give a nasty sting.
+Keep your eyes open for jellyfish and weaver fish which give a nasty sting.
 Waterproof shoes or wetsuit boots are great foot protection when swimming or walking in rock pools and watch for dogs getting stung too.

 How to Treat a Jellyfish or Weaver Fish Sting

 - Seek help from a lifeguard if possible

 - Rinse the sting area with seawater, remove any spines if still embedded

 - Soak the area in the hottest water you can bear for 30 minutes – use hot towels or flannels if you can’t soak e.g. a sting on the stomach

 - Take Paracetamol or Ibuprofen if needed

 Read the NHS guidelines on when to seek medical attention for stings.